PiwowarskiP/CapgeminiCodingExcercise/README.md

 Future functionalities:
 - saving the current status to Session Storage - thanks to this, the given tasks will not disappear after reloading the browser.

-- Professional user interface
+- professional user interface

-- Mobile version
+- mobile version

 - a form that allows you to add your own tasks